 Our mission is to transform the beauty industry and to do that, we need everyone.
 We need fearless founders.
 Courageous leaders.
 And curious collaborators willing to share their time.

 Clean isn't just about ingredients.
 From diverse founders to sustainable solutions, Credo for Change is about creating a collective movement for the better.
-Applications are now open through July 2nd, and more details on the program and how to apply can be found here.
+Applications will open Spring 2022.
+For all inquiries please email firstname.lastname@example.org.

 Brand founders that become part of Credo For Change participate in a five month program designed to prepare your business for the next level of growth.
 During the course of the program, founders will attend virtual workshops, in-depth breakout sessions to focus on opportunities for your brand, and one-on-one biweekly sessions with a Credo For Change mentor.